uw-thalesians/project-website/README.md

 After June 2019, the subdomain hosting for this GitHub Pages site should be removed.

-GitHub Pages is built from /docs folder in the master branch.
+GitHub Pages is served from /docs directory in the master branch.
+You should not edit files in the /docs directory directly.
 You will notice that there is a file named "CNAME" in this directory.
 Do not edit or remove this file.
 This file is used by github to associate our gh-pages site with our custom domain name.
 Note: GitHub Pages is a static site hosting service and doesn't support server-side code such as, PHP, Ruby, or Python.

 Currently, this site's content is developed in the simple-site subdirectory.
 Please see the section below entitled [Simple-Site Setup and Use](#simple-site-setup-and-use)